PoHuit/plan-b/README.md

 ### Run The Command-Line Client

-Say
+First follow the *Build* instructions below.
+Then

         cargo run -p cmdline --release *start* *dest*` to find and

-display a shortest route from the system named *start* to the system named *dest*.
+to display a shortest route from the system named *start* to the system named *dest*.
 The code will take a couple of seconds to load the map, a millisecond or so to find and display the route, and then will print all the hops, one per